Dineshkumar56/youtubedataharvesting/README.md

     Harvest YouTube channel data using the YouTube API by providing a 'Channel ID'.
     Store channel data in MongoDB Atlas as documents.
     Convert MongoDB data into SQL records for data analysis.
-    Use 11 different methods within the "YT2SQL" class to perform various tasks.
+    Use 11 different methods to perform various tasks.
     Implement Streamlit to present code and data in a user-friendly UI.
     Execute data analysis using SQL queries and Python integration.